emporerofSerbia/WHSTechNotes/journal.md

+# September 30, 2024

+Everyday for to start off my morning, I play wordle.
+It's not good for me, I know that much, but its latched onto me.
+I can't move on with the day without knowing I've done it.
+It's an easy code, Wordle.
+I did it once for just this everday CSA assignment and just moved on.
+Yet nevertheless, this is what I need on the daily basis.

 # September 12, 2024

 I think the instructions were perfect.
 I read them through for like 5 minutes and all of a sudden I made a perfect journal.
 The instructions are really clear, I think it's just user error as the problem.